voice-engine/smart_speaker_from_scratch/hardware/prototype-1/README.md

    1. the default web browser has some compatible issues, so we need to replace it. open the Chromium web browser and set it as the default web
    2. run `alexa-auth`
    3. open http://127.0.0.1:3000 in the Chromium
-   4. click `amazon alexa` and login alexa voice service your amazon account
+   4. click `amazon alexa` and login alexa voice service with your amazon account

 10. Run Alexa as a voice assistant